Alan-Baylis/Unity3D-Character-Controller_Manual/README.md

 11. From the inspector, enter the values for your preferred mouse setup. (recommended values are given in the script as comments).

 # Using this script bundle as a third-person controller
+1. Create a 3D game object with a collider (a capsule is recommended).
+This will be referred to as the “player.”
+2. From the inspector, apply a Rigidbody to the player.
+I recommend going into constraints and freezing X rotation and Z rotation.
+(If the character randomly “jumps” to a certain altitude,ensure that the surface it is standing on is not convex.
+If this does not fix the issue, consider also freezing the Y position.)
+3. Create an empty game object and drag it onto the player object, making it a child object of the player.
+Ensure that the (local) X, Y and Z coordinates are 0 from the transform component.
+This will be referred to as the “pivot.”
+4. Create a camera object and drag it onto the pivot, making it a child object of the pivot.
+Move  and rotate the camera so that the player can be seen from your desired perspective.
+5. Create a C# file and name it “characterMoveController” (without quotes).
+6. Open the file and delete all the starter code, then paste in the code from the characterMoveController.cs file in this repository.
+7. Save the file and drag it onto the player.
+8. From the inspector, enter the key ID tags for your preferred controller setup. (recommended values are given in the script as comments).
+9. Create a C# file and name it “characterLookController” (without quotes).
+10. Open the file and delete all the starter code, then paste in the code from the characterLookController.cs file in this repository.
+11. Save the file and drag it onto the pivot.
+12. From the inspector, enter the values for your preferred mouse setup. (recommended values are given in the script as comments).